PredictiveEcology/SpaDES.core/cran-comments.md

 ## Updated release

-This is a maintenance release to address problems identified during CRAN checks.
+This is a maintenance release with several package improvments and bug fixes.
-See NEWS.md for a full list of changes.
+See `NEWS.md` for a full list of changes.

 ## Test environments